 - This code will not be subject to any of the restrictions on originating sites (patient location) or technology that telehealth services are subject to by statute

-How to Get Paid for RPM (see restrictions below)
+How to Get Paid for Remote Patient Monitoring (see restrictions below)

 - Clinicians should use digital tools in such a way that allows them to provide ongoing guidance and assessments for patients outside of the in-office visit.
 This includes the collection and use of patient-generated health data.

 - Clinicians must use health technology platforms and devices that collect patient data as part of an “active feedback loop” which CMS defines as “providing PGHD in real or near-real time to the care team, or generating clinically endorsed real or real-time automated feedback to the patient.”